 USF Center for Neuromusculoskeletal Research

-Significance: Neuromusculoskeletal disorders are among the most common health problems affecting populations globally and particularly those in the State of Florida.
-As the population ages, neuromusculoskeletal disorders are projected to become increasingly more burdensome for individuals and society.
-The management of chronic neuromusculoskeletal disorders has become progressively more challenging as evidenced by the mounting socioeconomic costs, increasing disability, and associated loss of quality of life.
-Therefore, high impact research is needed to test innovative, promising, and non-invasive diagnostic and treatment methods for the functional limitations and loss of quality of life related emanating from these disorders.
+Significance: Neuromusculoskeletal disorders are among the most common health problems affecting all populations globally and particularly those in the State of Florida.
+As the population ages, these disorders will become more burdensome for individuals, first responders, and society at large.
+Management of these chronic disorders has become progressively more challenging, as evidenced by the mounting socioeconomic costs, increasing disabilities and functional limitations, increase in opioid abuse from chronic pain, and associated quality of life degradation emanating from these disorders.
+Therefore, high impact research is needed to test and implement innovative and promising diagnostic, prevention, and treatment methods to combat these disorders.

-Mission: The mission of the Center of Neuromusculoskeletal Research (CNMSR) of the School of Physical Therapy & Rehabilitation Sciences (SPTRS), Morsani College of Medicine, University of South Florida (USF) is to conduct research for the prevention and management of neuromusculoskeletal disorders in order to reduce their burden within society.
-The vision of the CNMSR is to be recognized as the leader in transformational and innovative neuromusculoskeletal research for the State of Florida.
-The CNMSR utilizes evidence-based and interprofessional approaches that provide a model for research and clinical management of neuromusculoskeletal disorders with the potential of reducing the burden of these disorders.
-The CNMSR’s primary focus is “real world, real people” solutions for a society struggling with functional limitations and loss of quality of life related to neuromusculoskeletal disorders.
+Mission: The mission of the Center of Neuromusculoskeletal Research (CNMSR) of the School of Physical Therapy & Rehabilitation Sciences, Morsani College of Medicine, University of South Florida (USF) is to conduct research for prevention and management of neuromusculoskeletal disorders in order to reduce their burden in society and improve quality of life.
+The vision of the CNMSR is to be recognized as the leader in transformational and innovative neuromusculoskeletal research, including alternative therapy applications, for the State of Florida.
+The CNMSR utilizes evidence-based and interprofessional approaches that provide a model for research and clinical management of neuromusculoskeletal disorders to prevent and reduce the negative impact of these disorders.
+The CNMSR’s focus is effective and pragmatic solutions for neuromusculoskeletal disorders.

-Contribution to the State of Florida: The CNMSR marks the first commitment of state funds to address the growing burden of neuromusculoskeletal disorders impacting Florida’s citizens.
-There is no similar center or institute in the Florida State University System that addresses our state’s needs related to neuromusculoskeletal disorders.
-The CNMSR will enable USF, SPTRS and the State of Florida to be a leader in promoting and optimizing the benefits of an evidence-based and collaborative approach to prevention and treatment of neuromusculoskeletal disorders among its citizens, first responders, warfighters, and wounded warriors.
-The projected advancements through the center’s initiatives have the potential to substantially improve employability and reduce health care costs in the state.
+Contribution to the State of Florida: The CNMSR marks the first commitment of state funds to address the growing burden of neuromusculoskeletal disorders impacting Florida’s residents.
+There is no similar center or institute in the Florida State University System that addresses our state’s needs related to these disorders.
+The CNMSR enables USF and the State of Florida to be a leader in promoting and optimizing the benefits of an evidence-based and collaborative approach to prevention and treatment of neuromusculoskeletal disorders among its first responders, military personnel, veterans, and residents.
+The expected advancements made possible through the CNMSR’s initiatives have the potential to substantially improve employability and reduce health care costs for all populations statewide.